Tips To Write A Construction Site-Specific Safety Plan

 Specify Required Training

-Your SSSP will include documents that prove that each worker on the job site has professional training for their job.
-You may require certification proof or another document as you ensure the competence of each worker to perform his or her job properly and safely.
+Your SSSP should include documents that prove each worker on the job site has professional training for their assigned tasks.
+You may require certification proof or other records to ensure each worker is competent to perform their job safely.

 Update the Job Hazard Analysis as Needed

-On your construction site, you face multiple hazards each day.
+On a construction site you face multiple hazards each day.
 Write a site-specific safety plan that addresses hazards and outlines safety procedures.
 For more information on what to include in a SSSP and how to ensure safety, talk to your insurance agent.

 Need insurance for You, Your Family or Your Business?